oussamaelomri/ordersummary.github.io/README.md

 ### Continued development

-In the option plan, in the in god willing, I want to replace the option plan with a dropdown button which it give a lot of options with the same style of .option
+In the option plan, in the in god willing, I want to replace the option plan with a dropdown button which it gives a lot of options with the same style of .option

 ## Author